badd-labs/badd-labs/labs/B5/README.md

 - Design one or multiple defenses against reentrancy attacks in `BankRE` contract in Exercise 2.
 - Implement your new defenses in a new bank contract, say `BankSafe`, so that running the reentrancy attack (as implemented by Exercise 2 in Contract `AttackerRE`) against `BankSafe` would fail.

 Exercise 4.
-Reentrancy Attack with Lock Evasion
+Evasive Reentrancy Attack to Bypass Locks
 ---

-Locking access to Ether-transfer instructions that may cause reentrance is a possible defense against reentrance attack.
-The following smart contract implementing an Ether bank on a Pegged Token does use a lock to prevent the reentrance of `burn()` function.
+Locking the access to Ether-transfer instructions that may cause reentrance is a widely adopted defense strategy against reentrance attacks.
+The following smart contract implementing an Ether bank on a Pegged Token does use a lock to prevent the reentrance of the `burn()` function.
 However, the seemingly fixed contract is still vulnerable to the reentrancy attack in a general sense.
-Design attack contracts to attack the `EtherBankPeggedToken` smart contract, so that 1) an attacker EOA can withdraw more than his account balance, and 2) an attacker EOA can deplete the Ether balance of the `EtherBankPeggedToken` contract, that is, the balance of all accounts in the contract.
+Design attack contracts to attack the `EtherBankPeggedToken` smart contract so that 1) an attacker EOA can withdraw more than his account balance, and 2) an attacker EOA can deplete the Ether balance of the `EtherBankPeggedToken` contract, that is, the balance of all accounts in the contract.

 - The re-entered function does not have to be the same as the function it first entered.